 Name, Email, your contact Phone number, your Organisation, what is your enquiry regarding as a dropdown and details of your enquiry.

-We also store Cookies information, see how we process this information
+We also store Cookies and live chat information, see how we process this information

 How we will use this information about you

 We will only use your personal information when the law allows us to.
 Most commonly, we will use your personal information in the following circumstances:

 - Where we need to perform the contract we have entered into with you.

 - Where we need to comply with a legal obligation.

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.

 We may also use your personal information in the following situations, which are likely to be rare:

 - Where we need to protect your interests (or someone else’s interests).